Matt Lintula

 His interest in trumpet was influenced by Herb Alpert and the Tijuana Brass and by Al Hirt.
 High school band gave him his first opportunity to play the music he liked so much and when his band teacher started a jazz band, jazz performance became a motivator to learn and grow as a musician.

-In addition to TIJO, Matt performs with the Lakeshore Big Band and West Michigan Concert Winds.
-He has played, as well with Don Warner, Larry Bird, and other big bands in the West Michigan area.
-He has learned to play numerous instruments, but is proficient in saxophone, clarinet, and trumpet.
+In addition to the WMCW, Matt performs with the Truth In Jazz Orchestra, Lakeshore Big Band, Big Band Nouveau, the Tom Allport Band, as well as his own Starry Night Octet and Quartet.
+He has learned to play numerous instruments, but is proficient in trumpet, saxophone, and clarinet.

 Music performance is a both a challenge and a joy for Matt.
 “Improvisation is something I can’t explain.
 The brain just composes on the fly.”
 And, all in all, he admits he likes the intellectual challenge of performance and improvising.